Jasata/pmdatabase/README.md

 # pmdatabase
 Scripts to create PATE Monitor's SQLite datafile.
 These are used only during installation or development time re-initialization.

+*This script is cloned and executed by master installation script - aside from development use, this script has no other use than one-time database creation.*

 Intended directory is `/srv/pmdatabase`. *Remember that the `/srv` directory itself has to be writable for accounts using the database file.*

     =============================================================================